zoff99/Antidote/FAQ/en.md

 ## Why don't I receive push notifications in background?

-Antidote works in background only for 10 minutes, after that it will be suspended by iOS.
-Unfortunately, now there is no way to extend this time.
+Antidote works in the background for only 10 minutes, after that it will be suspended by iOS.
+Unfortunately, there is currently no way to extend this time.

-However, we plan to support push notification in the future.
+However, we plan to support push notifications in the future.
 Please stay tuned!

-## Can I send message to offline contacts?
+## Can I send messages to offline contacts?

-No, we don't support offline messaging yet.

-As Antidote is a peer-to-peer application, both users should be online to send and receive messages.
-However, offline messaging will be available on Antidote once [Tox](https://tox.chat) starts supporting it.
+Offline messaging is now supported since version 1.4.2

 ## How to enable PIN and Touch ID?